 5. Serve on an advisory board

 Pharmaceutical companies and other healthcare organizations use advisory boards to make educated and informed decisions.
 As a member of an advisory board, you can provide expert guidance and earn extra cash in the process.

 6. Complete comprehensive medication reviews (CMR)

 New tech companies allow you to gather patient data and medication reviews from the comfort of your own home.
 Aspen RxHealth is an app-based platform that connects patients with pharmacists conducting CMR.
 It provides medication therapy management (MTM) directly through the app.

 Aspen RxHealth allows pharmacists to work as much as their schedule allows.
 They are paid as independent contractors and are responsible for a $75 background fee.
-Pharmacists must also provide their computer or laptop.
+Pharmacists must also provide their own computer or laptop.

 7. Look into telepharmacy gigs